groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/docs/TransportApi.md

 <a id="imagetotextpost"></a>
 # **ImageToTextPost**
-> StatusResponse ImageToTextPost (string source, List<string> targets, string format = null, string url = null, int? rotate = null, bool? isHandwritten = null, string origin = null, string route = null, System.IO.Stream file = null)
+> StatusResponse ImageToTextPost (OcrTextRequest ocrTextRequest = null)